uswds/uswds-site/pages/about/community.md

 <a href="https://github.com/uswds/uswds/discussions" class="usa-button site-button">Join USWDS GitHub Discussions</a>

+## Find the right conversation

+- **Questions and implementation help:** Ask in [Q&A](https://github.com/uswds/uswds/discussions/new?category=q-a), or [Accessibility discussions](https://github.com/uswds/uswds/discussions/new?category=accessibility) for accessibility guidance.
+- **Early ideas:** Explore suggestions and tradeoffs in [Ideas](https://github.com/uswds/uswds/discussions/new?category=ideas).
+- **New components and patterns:** Start a [Proposal](https://github.com/uswds/uswds/discussions/new?category=proposals).
+- **Bugs and concrete enhancements:** Use [USWDS Issues](https://github.com/uswds/uswds/issues/new/choose) to describe the problem and the behavior you expect.
+Accessibility defects belong here too.
+- **Documentation website problems:** Report incorrect documentation or website behavior in [uswds-site Issues](https://github.com/uswds/uswds-site/issues/new/choose).

+Search existing conversations before starting a new one.
+If you are unsure whether you need implementation help or found a bug, start in Q&A. A maintainer can help route the conversation and create a linked issue when there is work to track.

 ## Contribute to USWDS
 There are several ways to contribute to USWDS.
 Participating in the community is one way to contribute.
 See [our contributing guidelines](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
 Also, please note that every submission we receive goes through a full design and code review.